Exploring The Benefits of Buying a House Zoned for Commercial Use in Real Estate

 Another important consideration when negotiating is the terms of the sale.
 For example, the seller may be willing to offer financing or other concessions in order to close the deal.

-Additionally, it's important to negotiate any repairs or improvements that may be required before closing.
+Additionally, it’s essential to negotiate any repairs or improvements that may be required before closing.

 One common mistake is not researching the zoning laws and regulations in the area where you are looking to buy.